Blowback (podcast): Format

-The first season of the show was a ten part series dedicated to the Iraq War.
+The first season of the show was a ten part series dedicated to the Iraq War (codenamed "Operation Iraqi Freedom").
 Throughout the show audio clips from MSNBC and CNN and readings of news reports are provided as well as satirical skits performed by H. Jon Benjamin.
-The second season of the show focuses on U.S. intervention before and after the Cuban revolution, and includes more interviews with those who experienced the events discussed first hand.
+The second season of the show focuses on U.S. intervention before and after the Cuban revolution, such as Operation Mongoose, and includes more interviews with those who experienced the events discussed first hand.
 The third season of the show released in July 2022 and covers the events surrounding the Korean War.
+The fourth season of the show began its release in August 2023, discussing the American involvement in Afghanistan, touching on subjects which mainly focus on Operation Cyclone and its consequences.
+Season five released in September 2024 and covers the United States bombing campaign in Cambodia known as Operation Menu, the subsequent rise of the Khmer Rouge and the establishment of Democratic Kampuchea.
+In September 2025, the sixth season was released, focusing on American involvement in Angola alongside Cuba, South Africa and the Soviet Union.